Electronic localization in twisted bilayer MoS$_2$ with small rotation angle

 Furthermore, our TB computations show that the highest energy valence band is isolated from the remainder of the valence bands by a minigap for sufficiently small values of $\theta$ (Fig.\ \ref{fig_LDOSAA_bnds}).
 This is illustrated by Fig.\ \ref{fig_analyse_Ei}(c), showing that $E({\rm S}_4) - E({\rm S}_2) < 0$, {\it i.e.}, the presence of a minigap, for $\theta < \theta_C \approx 6^{\circ}$.
 This isolated band is not degenerate, thus it corresponds to one state per moir\'e cell.
 Figure \ref{fig_LDOSAA_bnds} shows that such isolated bands are also present among the conduction bands with different values of $\theta_C$.
 Finally, for the smallest angles, several isolated bands appear both among the valence and conduction bands.

 We also consider the average slope of the highest valence band between the points K and M, {\it i.e.}, between the states S$_2$ and S$_3$ (Fig.\ \ref{fig_analyse_Ei}(a)).
 This quantity is proportional to the average Boltzmann velocity (intra-band velocity).
 As shown in Fig.\ \ref{fig_analyse_Ei}(d), this velocity tends towards zero for small angles, $\theta = \theta_0 \approx 2^\circ$.
-This demonstrates an electronic confinement corresponding to a ``flat band'', like it has been found for twisted bilayer graphene for specific angles, so-called magic angles \cite{LopesdosSantos07,Trambly10,SuarezMorell10,Bistritzer11,Trambly12}.
-However, in tb-MoS$_2$, this velocity vanishes not only for discrete values of $\theta$, but flat bands emerge for a continuous range of $\theta$, $\theta \lesssim \theta_0$.
+This demonstrates an electronic confinement corresponding to a ``flatband'', like it has been found for twisted bilayer graphene for specific angles, so-called magic angles \cite{LopesdosSantos07,Trambly10,SuarezMorell10,Bistritzer11,Trambly12}.
+However, in tb-MoS$_2$, this velocity vanishes not only for discrete values of $\theta$, but flatbands emerge for a continuous range of $\theta$, $\theta \lesssim \theta_0$.